reige15/final_project_Reige.md/README.md

 <div data-shorthand-embed="carnegiemellon.shorthandstories.com/health-literacy--copy-/"><h1>Health Literacy (COPY)</h1><p>Making Informed Decisions from Misinterpreted Information</p></div>

 # User Research Protocol

-What I hope to find during my interviews:
+## Research Questions/Script and what I hope to learn:
-Research Questions/Script:
+I am conducting this interview in hope to get clarity on changes my storyboard may need as well as get any feedback.
+Are you able to see what I sent/am sharing?
+Great!
+Thank you for your time with this matter and participation.
+This should only take about 10 minutes.
+I will be taking notes while we talk, so sorry for that in advance.

+      What was your main takeaway from the storyboard as it stands now?

+      Were you confused by anything?

+		Was anything hard to read or in a font that was hard to see?
+		Do you feel like there is a call to action?

+		Do you understand the importance of the topic?

+		Is there any other feedback you have?

+Thank you again for your time.

-Documented Findings:
+## Documented Findings:
-a. the target audience you hope to reach with your story;
+# The target audience you hope to reach with your story;
+I want my target audience to be educated people, college level or above who may be able to change the way medical information is conveyed to the public and patients.
-b. your approach to identifying representative individuals to interview;
+# Your approach to identifying representative individuals to interview;
-c. your interview script;
+I interviewed available people who fit in my criteria for my audience.
+I interviewed my sister who is currently in law school, my mom who is a physician and my friend who is in my program but not this class.
+This will give me a good insight into what I need to change and what I do well and how my target audience is recieving this information.
+However, these people may able be bias considering they know me.

-d. the findings from your interviews; and
+# The findings from your interviews; and
+(make a table of findings and add it here)
-e. changes you plan on implementing to your visualizations next week to address the issues identified.
+# Changes you plan on implementing to your visualizations next week to address the issues identified.

 [Back to Main Page](/Reige-Portfolio/)